top of page

 IMG_5960.jpg

-Sydney is a licensed Speech-Language Pathologist certified by the American Speech-Language-Hearing Association (ASHA) and licensed to practice in North Carolina and Florida.
-She earned both her bachelor’s and master’s degrees from Kansas State University and has been practicing as an SLP since 2022.
+Sydney, M.S., CCC-SLP is a licensed Speech-Language Pathologist certified by the American Speech-Language-Hearing Association (ASHA) and licensed to practice in North Carolina and Florida.
+She earned both her bachelor's and master's degrees in Communication Sciences and Disorders from Kansas State University and has been practicing since 2022.
 Sydney joined the Lifespan Therapy team in 2024.

 Speech-Language Pathologist